SlavaBass/whisper-transcribe-gui/README.md

 ## Installation

-Clone or download the repository, then from an **elevated** PowerShell:
+Clone or download the repository.

+> ### Run Setup from an elevated PowerShell
+> **Right-click PowerShell → Run as administrator.** This is required, not
+> advisory.
+Model downloads create symlinks in the HuggingFace cache, which a
+> standard user account cannot do; without elevation the download fails partway
+> through with `WinError 1314`.

 ```powershell
 cd path\to\whisper-transcribe-gui